huy005/kurinikku-api-pj/README.md

 10/ Patient List:

 \*Note:
-Gets the patient list with the relative doctor’s Id
+Gets the patient list with the corresponding doctor’s Id
 Works with JWT(Token)
 status:(1,"Waiting"), (2,"Processing"), (3,"Ending")